Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: INTRODUCTION

-In this work, we propose Adaptive Visuo-Tactile Fusion with Predictive Force Attention (\textbf{AdapTac}), a method designed to adaptively integrate visual and tactile modalities for dexterous manipulation.
-Specifically, 1) AdapTac introduces a force-guided attention fusion module, where force signals serve as queries, and visual and tactile features act as keys and values.
-By computing attention weights between the force and different modalities, our policy adaptively adjusts the attention of visual and tactile, avoiding task-specific labeling requirements and improving generalization to different tasks.
-2) AdapTac also incorporates a self-supervised auxiliary loss, which uses a diffusion model-based force head to predict future force signals during training.
-This auxiliary future force prediction reinforces tactile representations and alleviates data imbalance.
+In this work, we propose Adaptive Visuo-Tactile Fusion with Predictive Force Attention (\textbf{AdapTac}), a method for adaptively integrating visual and tactile modalities in dexterous manipulation.
+Unlike prior approaches that rely on fixed assumptions (e.g., vision dominance) or manually defined thresholds, AdapTac leverages contact-induced force that naturally reflects contact states and interaction dynamics.
+Specifically, 1) AdapTac introduces a force-guided attention module, where force signals serve as queries, and visual/tactile features as keys and values.
+By computing attention weights between the force and different modalities, our policy adaptively adjusts the attention of visual and tactile, eliminating the need for task-specific labels and improving generalization.
+2) AdapTac also incorporates a self-supervised auxiliary loss, which uses a diffusion force head to predict future force signals during training.
+This auxiliary future force prediction reinforces the tactile modality and alleviates data imbalance.
 The predicted future forces, combined with observed force information, provide temporal context of contact to effectively guide visuo-tactile fusion, ensuring context-aware modality weighting and efficient attention adjustment.

 In summary, our contributions are as follows: (i) We propose a force-guided cross-attention fusion module that adaptively adjusts visual and tactile feature weighting using force signals, enabling flexible fusion without task-specific human labeling. (ii) We introduce a self-supervised auxiliary task for future force prediction, and leverage predicted and observed forces to guide visuo-tactile fusion, improving data balance and efficiency. (iii) We demonstrate the effectiveness and robustness of our approach through extensive real-world experiments and comprehensive ablation studies on visuo-tactile dexterous manipulation tasks.